xuantiep/xdeb-org/content/post/server-firewall-with-nftables.md

 This is the rules I run on my servers, the ports will vary depending on services.
 The WireGuard VPN part I only run on my VPN server.

+I have added comments in the script below explaining most parts.

 On Debian the nftables configuration file is: `/etc/nftables.conf`

 ~~~~